oqolarte/oblong/content/project/site.md

 ## Back-end

 I use [Hugo](https://gohugo.io) static site generator to build this site.
-There are many other big names out there, like Jekyll, Gatsby, Pelican, and Hexo, but I have no experience using them.
+There are many other popular alternatives, like Jekyll, Gatsby, Pelican, and Hexo, but I have no experience using them.

 {{< btt >}}
 ### In the name of Static Site Generator (SSG)